RCUK Digital Economy Hub

 dot.rural is the RCUK Digital Economy Hub focusing on the rural digital economy.
 Rural areas have specific characteristics that create challenges around issues such as quality of life and wealth creation.
 These include: small, often dispersed populations; narrow and uneven channels of information flow; rapid change in population structures and economic activity bases; and restricted access to digital infrastructure.
 We believe that rural areas of the UK can, through the user-led application of digital technology, be more economically, socially and environmentally sustainable.
 Our aim is to harness the Hub’s expertise with a range of partners to realise this ambition.

-Individual interdisciplinary research projects carry out most of the research at the dot.rural Digital Economy Hub alongside individual PhD and partnership projects.
-All projects are interdisciplinary and address real world problems.
+Individual interdisciplinary research projects carried out most of the research at the dot.rural Digital Economy Hub alongside individual PhD and partnership projects.
+All projects were interdisciplinary and addressed real world problems.
 From buses to bumblebees, first responders to local history, dot.rural projects involve user partners and innovative technology solutions aiming to improve society, economy or the environment.

-dot.rural is led by Peter Edwards, Professor of Computing Science (Director) and John D. Nelson, Professor of Transport Studies (Co-Director).
-They are joined by a group of academic investigators who lead the various research themes.
-Research staff include post-doctoral research fellows and research assistants, alongside a large cohort of PhD students.
-To deliver on its activities, the Hub draws on the expertise of academic colleagues from across the University of Aberdeen and a variety of other institutions.
-The Core Team support all Hub administration, training and outreach activities.
+dot.rural was led by Peter Edwards, Professor of Computing Science (Director) and John D. Nelson, Professor of Transport Studies (Co-Director).
+They were joined by a group of academic investigators who lead the various research themes.
+Research staff included post-doctoral research fellows and research assistants, alongside a large cohort of PhD students.
+To deliver on its activities, the Hub drew on the expertise of academic colleagues from across the University of Aberdeen and a variety of other institutions.